sr-stanley/osticket-post-install-config/README.md

 **Tips:**
 - Start by creating teams like ***Accounts and Passwords*** and ***PC Fix***.
+- *Level I Support* comes already created when setting up osTicket, **delete** it to simplify the mock ticket workflow.
 - You can add agents to these teams after they have been entered.

 <img width="955" height="300" alt="3 1 configure teams" src="https://github.com/user-attachments/assets/0bc33c3e-d6a2-4965-87ed-f2c0f904a210" />